-The last development version, less stable, is available on a repository called opencalphad at [http://github.com].
+The last development version, with more features but maybe less stable, is available on a repository called opencalphad at [http://github.com].

 The OC software in its present state is mainly of interest for researchers, scientists and students with programming skills.
 It does not have any professional installation procedure and requires understanding of compilation and linking of software.
 It may be as stable as the commercial software in a few years time and it can be used for teaching computational thermodynamics and development of software using CT.
-There are two papers describing OC [15Sun1, 15Sun2].
+There are three papers describing OC [15Sun1, 15Sun2, 16Sun].